kavia-common/learning-management-system-257708-257733/lms_frontend/SUPABASE_SETUP.md

    - Set the authorized redirect URL(s) at the provider to match:
      - https://<your-domain>/auth/callback
      - http://localhost:3000/auth/callback (for local dev)
-3) No anon key usage:
+3) Anon key usage (public):
-   - The frontend does not supply SUPABASE_URL or SUPABASE_KEY at runtime/build time.
+   - The frontend supplies SUPABASE_URL and SUPABASE_KEY (anon/public) at runtime via env vars.
-   - Do NOT expose anon keys in the client.
+   - This is required by supabase-js; do not use service keys in the client.
 4) Email/Password (optional):
    - If you also enable email/password, the app still supports signInWithPassword, but PKCE OAuth is the primary flow.